The-Scraper-Path/the-scraper-path/README.md

 * [Headless browsers](headless_browsers.md) 🚧

+### Processing and saving data
+* Data normalization and QA
+* Storing data

 ### More about scraping
 * Legal aspects and implications
+* Who in the tech industry is using scraping and how?
+* Future of the scraping: ML, Antibots...

 And please!
 Any suggestion is welcomed!
 Don't hesitate to comment anything on the issues section.